 According to App Developer Magazine, the unemployment rate in the U.S. tech sector was just 3%, compared with 6.7% for the overall U.S. economy.

-So with demand unabated during the pandemic, companies vying for software developers face challenges even as they ramp up their own digitalisation transformation.
-Employers regardless of sector are all competing for the same skills.
+So with demand unabated during the pandemic, companies vying for software developers or web developers face challenges even as they ramp up their own digitalisation transformation.
+Employers regardless of the sector are all competing for the same skills.
 This means, more than ever, companies need an attraction and engagement strategy that will lead to the best developer candidates.

 The right approach begins with a compelling employee value proposition, identifying the channels to create the most impact with developers and a robust engagement plan for getting their attention.
 When all of these elements come together, acquiring the right developer talent is easier than you think.
 But how can you get started?

 For many companies, creating a compelling employee value proposition is an exercise that may have already been undertaken when developing their employer brand.
 Attract software developers, however, may require a re-examination of what these workers generally look for in an ideal employer.
 Start by considering the job benefits they desire most.